A Doomsday Reader: Reception

 A Doomsday Reader received largely positive reviews from critics.
 Reviewers called it timely, and praised its inclusion of some obscure and interesting texts.
 Mike Tribby for Booklist said that "this crash course in doomsday literacy may provide as much as many libraries will ever need on some of its contents".
 Publishers Weekly called it savvy, while Andrew Honigman for the magazine Fate praised it as a valuable work, saying the entries were carefully selected and fascinating, and that they were put into perspective by Daniels.
 Honigman said it "can help one understand why some choose profound alienation over compromise with an imperfect world".

-John Bugge for Utopian Studies praised the book, Daniels's analysis throughout, and the bibliography, the latter of which he called "an exciting and provocative mix of the scholarly and the weirdly sensational".
+John Bugge for Utopian Studies praised Daniels's analysis throughout and the bibliography, the latter of which he called "an exciting and provocative mix of the scholarly and the weirdly sensational".
 He complimented Daniels's basic thesis of millenarian consequences as "well enunciated and [...] thoroughly documented", but said it was aimed at an unclear audience, both explaining basic aspects of the topic in the introduction as if to a general reader and covering relatively high-level or specialist material.
 Robert Glenn Howard for the journal Western Folklore was more mixed in his assessment of the work, saying that while he was appreciative of Daniels's long history of work in the field of millennialist studies, the book was judgemental of those Daniels was covering as merely fringe and it was unclear about whether apocalypticism was "a vernacular discourse" or a fringe belief.
 Bugge noted the title and cover as somewhat lurid, in contrast to the "learned and unexceptionably reserved" text; he also found it strange that the excerpts of the texts were relatively short, and hence found the title inaccurate as it was not truly a "reader".
+Brannon Wheeler said that "readers can find basic factual information and useful bibliographic references but should not expect theoretically-based analysis."

-Bugge praised its inclusion of the texts of the more obscure sects, calling these the central attraction of the book rather than the more well-known texts, and Daniels's introduction and analysis of each text.
+Bugge praised its inclusion of the texts of the more obscure sects, calling these the central attraction of the book rather than the more well-known ones, and Daniels's introduction and analysis of each.
 Howard called the work "innovative" but said Daniels had "bitten off far more than he can chew".
-Despite this criticism, Howard argued that Daniels's point of the commonality of apocalyptic tropes to Western discourse was a point not completely addressed in the existing scholarship.
+Despite this criticism, Howard argued that Daniels's point of the commonality of apocalyptic tropes to Western discourse was not completely addressed in the existing scholarship.
 Howard argued that though Daniels pointed apocalypticism out in many mainstream belief systems, in the book Daniels seemed only interested in the more fringe varieties.
 Howard argued this made the book only representative of the fringes, and therefore it did not properly evidence Daniels's argument that millennialism was common to all world religions.
-Bugge complimented his selection of texts, though noted them as eclectic.